sfeeser/clearml-aws/terraform/clearml-aks/06-terraform-apply.md

     `student@bchd:~/clearml-aws/terraform/clearml-aks$` `terraform apply`

+    > **If you want to start being charged** and create all the resources, when prompted type "yes" and then hit Enter.

+0. This also will create the state file, *terraform.tfstate* which is a JSON file you can take a look at if you wish.

+    `student@bchd:~/clearml-aws/terraform/clearml-aks$` `view terraform.tfstate`

+    > After using your arrow keys to scroll through, `:q` to quit

-**NOTE**: You may have to install kubernetes locally in order to run commands against your cluster up in your Azure cloud space.
+**NOTE**: Next, you may have to install specific software locally  in order to run commands against your cluster up in your Azure cloud space.